httptoolkit/brotli-wasm/README.md

 The browser build supports both sync (v4 or v5 syncWebAssembly mode) and async (v5 asyncWebAssembly) builds.
 When imported in a browser build the module always exports a _promise_, not a fixed value, as this is a requirement for synchronous builds, and you will need to `await` this after import.

+In both builds, the module exposes two methods:

+* `compress(Buffer, [options])` - compresses a buffer using Brotli, returning the compressed buffer.
+An optional options object can be provided.
+The only currently supported option is `quality`: a number between 1 and 11.
+* `decompress(Buffer)` - decompresses a buffer using Brotli, returning the original raw data.

 In node.js:

 ```javascript